Hilbert Space Methods for Reduced-Rank Gaussian Process Regression: Approximating the Covariance Function

 \subsection{The Covariance Operator As a Pseudo-Differential Operator}

 Associated to each covariance function $k(\vect{x},\vect{x}')$ we can also define a covariance operator $\op{K}$ as follows:

+Note that because the covariance function is homogeneous, this can also be written as a convolution.
 As we show in the next section, this interpretation allows us to approximate the covariance operator using Hilbert space methods which are typically used for approximating differential and pseudo-differential operators in the context of partial differential equations \citep{Showalter:2010}.
 When the covariance function is homogenous, the corresponding operator will be translation invariant thus allowing for Fourier-representation as a transfer function.
 This transfer function is just the spectral density of the Gaussian process.

 Consider an isotropic covariance function $k(\vect{x},\vect{x}') \triangleq k(\norm{\vect{r}})$ (recall that $\norm{\cdot}$ denotes the Euclidean norm).
 The spectral density of the Gaussian process and thus the transfer function corresponding to the covariance operator will now have the form $S(\norm{\vectb{\omega}})$.
 We can formally write it as a function of $\norm{\vectb{\omega}}^2$ such that